 The charges commonly associated with art fraud are forgery, embezzlement, counterfeit goods, money laundering, and fraud.
 Art fraud is often involved with other criminal activity and can lead to other charges as well.
 There can be criminal charges along with civil suits with these charges.
 It is important to note that each situation is individual and needs to be reviewed thoroughly.

 You place yourself at risk for art fraud when you misrepresent a piece.
 This can be done via the creator, time period, or other historical facts.
 When attempting to sell a piece of art, it is important to state the correct facts and provide certificates of authenticity.
 Possession of a forged art piece is not enough alone to convict.

 However, the sales and trafficking of these fall under the category of dealings with counterfeit goods.
-With any situation, a lawyer should be contacted to review your case and determine your needs.
-This can help to anticipate the charges that are being faced and possible penalties.
+In any situation, a lawyer should be contacted to review your case and determine your needs.
+This can help to anticipate the changes that are being faced and possible penalties.

 Concert Ticket Schemes

-Concerts, sports events, and other entertainment venues allow for online purchase of tickets.
+Concerts, sports events, and other entertainment venues allow for the online purchase of tickets.
 This however has led to much unrest in the market.
 When buying from vendors, there are often processing fees associated.
-In attempts to avoid these many turn to secondary sources for their online tickets.
+In attempts to avoid these, many individuals turn to secondary sources for their online tickets.
 This opens the individual up for cases of fraud.

 The ticket scams that occur are mainly focused around payments sent but no tickets received.
 Though not illegal, there is also the selling of unwanted tickets on other sites for higher costs.
 These scams make it difficult to know who to trust to buy tickets from.